AdamSoucie/Booking-Widget/README.md

 }
 add_action( 'widgets_init', 'IC_register_widgets' );
 ```
+4. Enqueue the FlatPickr JS and CSS - https://flatpickr.js.org/getting-started/
-4. Enqueue the JavaScript file, or add the JS to your main scripts file (either way works)
+5. Enqueue the JavaScript file, or add the JS to your main scripts file (either way works)

 ## Usage Instructions
 1. Add the widget to your desired widget area.